-On January 31, 2020, the U.S. Citizenship and Immigration Services (“USCIS”) published a new edition of Form I-9, the Employment Eligibility Verification (the “New Form I-9”) 1 Although the changes to Form I-9 are relatively minor, all employers must use the New Form I-9, beginning no later than May 1, 2020 or face potential penalties.
+On January 31, 2020, the U.S. Citizenship and Immigration Services (“USCIS”) published a new edition of Form I-9, the Employment Eligibility Verification (the “New Form I-9”).
+See USCIS, Announcements: What’s New, USCIS I-9 Central (Jan.
+31, 2020) (available at USCIS ).
+Although the changes to Form I-9 are relatively minor, all employers must use the New Form I-9, beginning no later than May 1, 2020 or face potential penalties.

 What is a Form I-9?

 An employer uses a Form I-9 to verify the identity and employment authorization of their employees.
 An employer must complete a Form I-9 each time any person is hired to perform labor or to perform services in the United States in return for wages or other remuneration .

 Do I have to use the New Form I-9?

 Yes.
 All employers must use the New Form I-9, beginning no later than May 1, 2020.
 After April 30, 2020, any employer who fails to use the New Form I-9 may be subject to penalties under section 274A of the Immigration and Nationality Act, 8 U.S.C. § 1324(a), as enforced by U.S. Immigration and Customs Enforcement.

 What is different about the New Form I-9?

 USCIS made minor changes as follows: See Notice, 85 Fed.
 Reg.
 5683 (Jan.
 31, 2020).